Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Switched Systems and the Switching Graph

 \subsection{Definition of a switching graph}

-For some switched systems, transitions between subsystems are restricted by a digraph, called switching graph, of which nodes represent subsystems and directed edges represent admissible transitions between subsystems.
-As a consequence of this idea, a switching signal $\sigma$ can be viewed as a walk on the switching graph.
-It can be easily seen that each transition from subsystem $i$ to subsystem $j$ adds a value to $\alpha$ function which is a function of the ordered pair $(i,j)$, namely $\ln\|V_{\sigma_{j}}^{-1}V_{\sigma_{i}}^{}\|+\tau\ln\rho_{\sigma_i}$.
-These values can be assigned as the weights of directed edges for all admissible transitions between subsystems.
-Consider $\omega_{ij}^+=\ln\|V_{\sigma_{j}}^{-1}V_{\sigma_{i}}^{}\|$ as the gain of the transition from subsystem $i$ to subsystem $j$ and $\omega_{ij}^-=-\ln\rho_{\sigma_i} $ as the loss of the transition from subsystem $i$ to subsystem $j$.
-Then, we have a doubly weighted switching graph as follows.
+For some switched systems, transitions between subsystems are restricted by a digraph,{ whose } nodes represent subsystems and {whose} directed edges represent admissible transitions between subsystems.
+As a consequence of this idea, a switching signal $\sigma$ can be viewed as a walk on such a graph.
+It can be easily seen that each transition from subsystem $i$ to subsystem $j$ {gives a contribution to} $\alpha$ function which is a function of the ordered pair $(i,j)$, namely $\ln\|{(P^{(\epsilon_j)}_{j})}^{-1}P^{(\epsilon_i)}_{i}\|+\tau\ln\rho_{i}^{\epsilon_i}$.
+These values can be assigned as {the} weights of the directed edges for all admissible transitions between subsystems.
+Consider $\omega_{ij}^+=\ln\|{(P_{j}^{(\epsilon_j)})}^{-1}P_i^{(\epsilon_i)}\|$ as the gain of the transition from subsystem $i$ to subsystem $j$ and $\omega_{ij}^-=-\ln\rho_{i}^{(\epsilon_i)} $ as{ the loss of the dwelling} at subsystem $i$ {per unit time}.
+Then, we have a doubly weighted graph as follows.

 A \textit{switching graph} of a switched linear system (\ref{eq:basic_form}) is a doubly weighted digraph